poniks609/cookieFreeVideos/README.md

 # CookieFreeVideos🍪
 This is a web page to **watch videos withought cookies** hosted via github pages.\
-The web pages URL is [https://nocookies.servehttp.com](https://nocookies.servehttp.com)
+The site is currently closed.
+43857